luca-conterio/ROS_Project/first_project/README.md

 ```

 ## Odometry Computation
-To have a better approximation of the real values, the odometry is computed according to the Rugge-Kutta integration, instead of the Euler's one:
+To have a better approximation of the real values, the odometry is computed according to the Runge-Kutta integration, instead of the Euler's one:
 ```
 x_k+1 = x_k + v * dt * cos(theta_k + (w_k * dt) / 2)
 y_k+1 = y_k + v * dt * sin(theta_k + (w_k * dt) / 2)